1996 Stanley Cup playoffs: Stanley Cup Finals

 Since the formation of the NHL in 1917 this was the only time to date that both teams competing in the Stanley Cup Finals made their first appearance.

 This was the first and to date only playoff series between these two teams.
+This was also the first Stanley Cup Finals ever played in the Deep South.
 Colorado made their first Finals appearance in their first season in Denver, this was the franchise's seventeenth season in the league, while Florida made their first Finals appearance in just their third season of existence.
 Colorado became the third NHL team to win the Stanley Cup following a relocation, and the first to do so in their inaugural season after relocation.
+This was the Panthers' last Finals appearance until 2023.
+The Avalanche swept the Panthers to win their first Stanley Cup title in franchise history.

 Playoff statistics

 Skaters

 These are the top ten skaters based on points.

 Goaltenders

 This is a combined table of the top five goaltenders based on goals against average and the top five goaltenders based on save percentage, with at least 420 minutes played.
 The table is sorted by GAA, and the criteria for inclusion are bolded.